bkielbasa/developer20/content/post/golang-tips-and-trics-ii.markdown

 ---
 title: "Golang Tips & Tricks #2 - interfaces"
 publishdate: 2019-03-11
+categories: [Golang, Programming]
+tags:
+  - golang
+  - interfaces

 ---

 When it comes to interfaces, a good practice is to create an interface where you'll use it.
 Creating interfaces in advanced is not recommended in Go.
 There are two exceptions:

  * you're creating a library which will be used in different projects
  * you'll have more than 1 implementation